 COVID-19 B.C.
-Arts & Culture Sector Impact Survey & Report
+Arts & Culture Sector Impact Survey

-On December 7, 2020, GVPTA released its latest report on COVID-19's profound impact on the arts and culture sector across the province, based on survey responses collected between October and November, 2020 through the GVPTA COVID-19 B.C.
-Arts & Culture Impact Survey.
+On November 30, GVPTA has released its fourth summary report on COVID-19's profound impact on the arts and culture sector across the province, based on survey responses collected between November 9 and 25, 2021.

 Aggregate data is shared with funders, researchers, and arts service organizations for regional, provincial, and national reporting and analysis.